Curved Page Divider

 Many of the cases child services investigates involve child abuse.
 This can encompass several forms of maltreatment, including:

-• Emotional abuse (seven percent), such as isolation, rejection, or excessive criticism
+• Emotional abuse 10%, such as isolation, rejection, or excessive criticism

-• Neglect (65 percent) by not providing care, clothing, or food
+• Neglect 65% by not providing care, clothing, or food

 Some believe that two-thirds of child abuse cases never get reported.
-In 2019, the estimated national number of children dying from abuse and neglect was 1,840.
+In 2023, 5 children died every day in the USA; the estimated national number of children dying from abuse and neglect was 1,773 in 2024, in 2024 this number is now 4.8 a slight drop.

 Domestic Violence